alemart/speedy-vision/README.md

 `Speedy.load(source: HTMLImageElement | HTMLVideoElement | HTMLCanvasElement | ImageBitmap, options?: object): Promise<SpeedyMedia>`

 Tells Speedy to load `source`.
-The `source` parameter may be an image, a video or a canvas.
+The `source` parameter may be an image, a video, a canvas or a bitmap.

 ###### Arguments